 2018 Small School National Championship Tournament Logistics Information

-The 2018 Small School National Championship Tournament will be held at the Hyatt Regency O'Hare hotel in Rosemont, IL, on April 27–29, 2018.
+The 2018 Small School National Championship Tournament will be held at the Hyatt Regency O'Hare hotel in Rosemont, Illinois (near Chicago), on April 27–29, 2018.
 This is the same hotel that hosted the 2017 SSNCT.

 Registration has closed.